Disney Cruise Line Customs Regulations

 Articles bought in "duty-free" shops in foreign countries are subject to U. S. Customs duty and restrictions but may be included in your personal exemption .Articles purchased in U.S. "duty-free" shops are subject to U.S. Customs duty if reentered into the United States.
 Example: Liquor bought in a "duty-free" shop before entering Canada and brought back into the United States may be subject to duty and Internal Revenue Tax.

-Note: Many travelers are confused by the term "duty-free" as it relates to shops.
+Many travelers are confused by the term "duty-free" as it relates to shops.
 Articles sold in duty-free shops are free of duty and taxes only for the country in which that shop is located.
 Articles sold in duty-free shops are intended for export and are not to be returned to the country of purchase.
 So if your purchases exceed your personal exemption, that item may be subject to duty.
 Articles acquired in a U.S. duty free shop before you left the United States, may be included in your exemption.

-Payment of duty, required at the time of your arrival on articles accompanying you, may be made by any of the following ways:
+required at the time of your arrival on articles accompanying you, may be made by any of the following ways:

 - U.S. currency (foreign currency is not acceptable).

 - Personal check in the exact amount of duty, drawn on a national or state bank or trust company of the United States, made payable to the "U.S. Customs Service."